-Data created in the research process and forming the basis for publications
+Applicable to data created in the research process and forming the basis for publications

 Metadata should also be published with open access

-Both research data and data describing research data (known as metadata) should be published with open access.
+Both research data and data describing research data (known as ‘metadata’) should be published with open access.
 If there are obstacles to publishing research data, the focus should in the first instance be on making metadata openly accessible on the internet.
-In this way, users can find information on what research data exists, even when there are obstacles to open publication, for example lack of a suitable publication platform or technical limitations that prevent all data from being published.
+In this way, users can find information on what research data exist, even when there are obstacles to open publication, for example lack of a suitable publication platform or technical limitations that prevent all data from being published.

 Publication according to the FAIR principles

 Publication of research data can be done using various digital platforms, for example via the higher education institution where the research is conducted or via other relevant national and/or international portals, infrastructures and similar organisations and platforms.
-The publication of research data shall always be based on the FAIR principles.

-The Swedish Research Council’s recommendation on data management according to FAIR
+Data management according to FAIR

 The Swedish Research Council recommends that the research data produced through research are managed according to the FAIR principles, clarified via the criteria developed by the Swedish Research Council to achieve FAIR data.